 Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

-Inside: If you're looking for Kindness Club ideas for school, you'll love this comprehensive list of ideas and activities plus a free kindness checklist to download for your club members to edit and make their own!
+Inside: If you're looking for Kindness Club ideas for school, you'll love this comprehensive list of ideas and activities, plus a free editable kindness checklist to download for your club members to personalize their good deeds and take ownership of their impact.

 Want to change the culture at your school?
-Then I have a treat for you with 37 meaningful kindness club ideas for kids and a free editable checklist to download!
+Then I have a treat for you with 37 meaningful kindness club ideas for elementary school students, and a free editable checklist to download!

 A strong sense of belonging in the early years has fundamental benefits for children and flow-on effects for their learning, development and wellbeing.